-Sleep apnea is the partial or complete closure of the airway that is caused due to the collapse of the tissues from the roof of the throat.
-Due to this, the patient would be deprived of the regular supply of oxygen to the lungs.
+Do you often experience sudden jolts in the middle of sleep due to the inability to breathe.
+Have you woken up startled and gasping for air, making the experience of sleeping a horrible one?
+You might be suffering from a condition called sleep apnea, the partial or complete closure of the airway that is caused due to the collapse of the tissues from the roof of the throat.
+Here, the throat muscles intermittently relax and block your airway during sleep, depriving the the regular supply of oxygen to the lungs.
 This is called Obstructive Sleep Apnea (OSA).
-In some instances, the lungs fail to suck in air as the brain wouldn’t signal them in time.
-This is called Central Sleep Apnea (CSA).
+When the lungs fail to suck in air as the brain wouldn’t signal them in time, the condition is called Central Sleep Apnea (CSA).
 Despite the cause of the condition, sleep apnea has to be treated at the earliest to prevent complications.

 How can sleep apnea be treated?